Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 1. Allows extracting parent private key: `s = (s’ - f) mod L` where `f` is derived from the parent `xpub` and `s’` is extracted from the child `xprv’`.

+### Root key security

+We set 6 bits in the secret 256 bits of a 512-bit root extended key.
+Therefore, the root key requires an order of 2<sup>250</sup> attempts by brute-force.

+### Hardened derivation security

+Private keys derived using hardened derivation have 6 bits set.
+Therefore, the extended private key requires an order of 2<sup>250</sup> attempts by brute-force.

 ### Child key collisions

+TBD: collisions require order of 2<sup>115</sup> derived keys

 TBD: High bits as per EdDSA